 Selecting (Sequence) in the Live Monitoring menu causes the cameras to display sequentially.
-It is the same as pressing and holding the MENU button for three seconds or longer.
+It is the same as pressing and holding the SEQUENCE button for three seconds or longer.
 When in one of the multi-view formats, selecting will cause the DVR to go through predefined screen layouts (Full Sequence).
 Or, the bottom, right screen will display live cameras sequentially (Cameo Sequence).
-For example, if you select in the 2x2 format, the 8-channel DVR changes pages as follows:
+For example, if you select in the 2x2 format, the DVR changes pages as follows:

-< Full Sequence >
+$$< Full Sequence >$$